real-benjamin-lee/image-organizer/README.md

     imo -i <inputDir> -o <outputDir>

     # specify file extensions to search
+    # note: file extensions would be auto-converted to lowercase
+    #       which means 'jpg' would match both 'jpg' and 'JPG'
     imo -e jpg|jpeg|bmp|png|tga

     # set search depth to 5